Victory Tischler-Blue: Music

-Career
+Film

-Vicki Blue played Cindy in This Is Spinal Tap and herself in The Return of Bruno.
-Blue loved filmmaking so much that most of her career after The Runaways has consisted of producing, directing, and writing movies.
-Her best known release is Edgeplay: A Film About the Runaways.
-Blue worked with former bandmate Lita Ford, by producing Ford's music video for her new single "Mother".
+Vicki Blue played Cindy in This Is Spinal Tap (1984) and herself in The Return of Bruno (1987).
+Blue loved filmmaking so much that most of her career after the Runaways has consisted of producing, directing, and writing movies.
+Her best known release is Edgeplay: A Film About the Runaways (2004).
+Blue also produced the music video for former bandmate Lita Ford's 2012 single "Mother".

 Edgeplay

 In 2004, Tischler-Blue released Edgeplay: A Film About the Runaways.
-It was picked up by Showtime Networks and Rob Reiner said – "I was mesmerized...
+It was picked up by Showtime Networks.
+Rob Reiner commented, "I was mesmerized ...
 This incredibly honest rock documentary film goes to 11".
-A 2010 film about The Runaways, starring Kristen Stewart, Dakota Fanning, and Michael Shannon cited Tischler-Blue's Edgeplay as an inspiration for elements of the film.
+A 2010 film about the Runaways, starring Kristen Stewart, Dakota Fanning, and Michael Shannon cited Tischler-Blue's Edgeplay as an inspiration for elements of the film.

 Filmography

 Recent projects

 In 2010, Tischler-Blue was the executive producer of two television programs that premiered in that year, El Guitarrista and The Rarebirds.

 Tischler-Blue produced the official music video for Suzi Quatro's "Strict Machine", a track from her album In the Spotlight (2011).
 This track is a cover of Goldfrapp's "Strict Machine", but Quatro's version of the song contains two extra lines from her own number one hit "Can The Can" (in order to show the similarity of the two songs' tunes).

 On November 16, 2011, the official music video was released via the SUZI QUATRO OFFICIAL YouTube channel.
-It includes live footage from Quatro's Sept/Oct 2011 Rocks The Spotlight Tour of Australia and the extra two lines from "Can The Can".
+It includes live footage from Quatro's 2011 Rocks The Spotlight Tour of Australia and the extra two lines from "Can The Can".